 Due to our commitment to personal instruction, each camp session will be limited to 15 students.
 This guarantees that everyone has the best experience possible.
 Camp tuition includes: lodging on Topsail Island, all meals from dinner on the first day to breakfast on the last day, 24-hour same-gender adult supervision (5:1 camper to staff ratio), admission to all activities, all equipment, transportation including pickup and drop off from the Wilmington International Airport (ILM), Sea Turtle Hospital donation, community service certificate, Sea Turtle Camp t-shirt and memorable group photo.
 Campers are responsible for round trip airfare to ILM or transportation to Topsail Island; mask, fins and snorkel; and additional money for souvenirs.

-Campers must be tested for COVID-19 within 72 hours of arrival at camp.
-Low-risk behaviors are advised after testing and prior to camp
+Campers must be tested for COVID-19 within 3 days prior to arrival at camp.
+Low-risk behaviors are advised after testing and prior to camp.

 2021 Rescue Diver SCUBA Camp dates:

 - Visit the Karen Beasley Sea Turtle Rescue and Rehabilitation Center

 - Hands-on marine science lessons taught by our professional staff

 - Search for turtle nests during nest walks along the beach